Nasrin-zamiri/simple-todo-list-app/README.md

 # simple-todo-list-app
-a simple to do list app that uses django and react
+A simple to do list app that uses django and react